canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 ## Verify Open Source Software Licence

+Whenever the Crown obtains software under an open source licence, departments should review the terms and conditions to validate if they can accept and comply with them given their particular business context.

+The software is usually provided 'as-is' meaning the community will not accept liability or provide no financial compensation to the Crown for service interruption, loss of data, or loss of confidentiality.
+Data ownership and processing may remain with the user.

-All software licensed under an [Open Source Initiative approved license](https://opensource.org/licenses) or a [Free Software Foundation free software licence](https://www.gnu.org/licenses/license-list.html) is considered open source software and can be used by GC.
+All software licensed under an [Open Source Initiative approved license](https://opensource.org/licenses/alphabetical) or a [Free Software Foundation free software licence](https://www.gnu.org/licenses/license-list.html#SoftwareLicenses) is considered open source software and can be used by GC.

 ## Evaluate Support Options